vplesko/OrbLang/docs/pages/control_flow_if.md

     };
 ```

-A second block may be given to be executed if the condition resolves to `false`.
+A second block may be given to be executed if the condition is `false`.

 ```
     if (== (% x 2) 0) {